 2. Leverage AI to Predict No Shows

 Machine learning and artificial intelligence can use data from your EHR to predict which patients are most likely to skip out on their next appointment based on their previous appointment attendance.
-Knowing who is most likely to miss an appointment can allow you to take extra measures to ensure that patient attends their appointment—or double book the appointment slot just in case.
+Knowing who is most likely to miss an appointment can allow you to take extra measures to ensure that the patient attends their appointment—or double book the appointment slot just in case.

 3. Remind Patients Using Different Channels